Common use cases for config modifiers

 Config modifiers are a set of custom instructions for processing incoming or outgoing data.
 Learn about changing data with config modifiers.

-Hardcode a specific field
+Use case 1: Hardcode a specific field

 Different sites expect different things.
 You can hardcode fields and values so that your connection always gets the required data.
 For example, you expect a certain document ID type or sending facility code in every message.

-Populate fields with values from different segments
+Use case 2: Populate values from different segments

 Different sites configure their messages differently, so data might be found in unusual places.
 Redox base configs account for most of these variations.
 But if a value is missing from the segment you expect, you could write a config modifier to pull that value from another segment.
-For example, your connection sends time the visit starts in an unexpected segment.
+For example, your connection sends the time the visit starts in an unexpected segment.

-Account for inconsistent messaging
+Use case 3: Account for inconsistent messaging

-Other use cases
+Other common use cases

-Use cases
+Use case

 Check if a value exists in the initial payload.
 If so, set a constant value; if not, set a different constant value.